alishaburgfeld/AllYouCanExercise/README.md

 # exec into the container: docker exec -it allyoucanexercise-mysql-1 sh

+# exec into the container: docker exec -it mysql-local sh

 docker exec -it allyoucanexercise-mysql sh

 <!-- After I dockerized it became allyoucanexercise-mysql sh